Wireless charging highway: Electric vehicles may never run out of charge in the future

 Other forms of wireless charging highways are being tested worldwide.
 In 2018, Sweden developed an electric rail that could transfer power through a moveable arm to vehicles in motion.
 ElectReon, an Israeli wireless electricity company, developed an inductive charging system that has been used to charge an electric truck successfully.
 These technologies may play an essential role in spurring auto manufacturers to more rapidly embrace electric vehicles, with travel distance and battery longevity representing the most pressing technology challenges facing the industry.
 For example, among the largest auto manufacturers in Germany, Volkswagen leads a consortium to integrate ElectReon’s charging technology into newly designed electric vehicles.

-The wider implications of wirelessly charging EVs on highways may include:
+Wider implications of wirelessly charging highways may include:

-- Increasing the general public’s confidence in adopting EVs as they can develop greater trust in their EVs to transport them over long distances.
+- Increased general public’s confidence in adopting EVs as they can develop greater trust in their EVs to transport them over long distances, leading to a more widespread acceptance and utilization of electric vehicles in daily life.

-- Reducing EV manufacturing costs as automakers can produce vehicles with smaller batteries since drivers will have their vehicles continuously charged during their commutes.
+- Reduced EV manufacturing costs as automakers can produce vehicles with smaller batteries since drivers will have their vehicles continuously charged during their commutes, making electric vehicles more affordable and accessible to a broader range of consumers.

-- Improving supply chains as cargo trucks and various other commercial vehicles will gain the ability to travel longer without the need to stop for refueling/recharging.
-This benefit will be especially pronounced with trucks operated by autonomous systems.
+- Improved supply chains as cargo trucks and various other commercial vehicles will gain the ability to travel longer without the need to stop for refueling or recharging, leading to more efficient logistics and potentially lower costs for goods transportation.

-- Infrastructure corporations purchasing new or existing road toll highways to convert them into high-tech charging routes that will charge drivers both for using a given highway and for charging their EVs while driving through.
+- Infrastructure corporations purchasing new or existing road toll highways to convert them into high-tech charging routes that will charge drivers both for using a given highway and for charging their EVs while driving through, creating new business models and revenue streams.

-- Gas/Charging stations being replaced entirely, in some regions, by the road toll charging highways noted in the previous point.
+- Gas or charging stations being replaced entirely, in some regions, by the road toll charging highways noted in the previous point, leading to a transformation in how fueling infrastructure is designed and utilized.

 - Do you think wireless charging roads can eliminate the need for EV charging stations?